scilus/scilpy/docs/fibertube/DEMO.md

 - Tracking and experimentation <br>
   We will perform 'Fibertube Tracking' on our newly formed set of fibertubes with a variety of parameter combinations.
 - Calculation of metrics <br>
-  By passing the resulting tractogram through different analytic pipelines and scripts (like Tractometer), we will acquire connectivity and fiber reconstruction scores for each of the parameter combinations.
+  By passing the resulting tractogram through different evaluation scripts (like Tractometer), we will acquire connectivity and fiber reconstruction scores for each of the parameter combinations.

 ## Preparing the data
 > [!IMPORTANT]